Questions and Answers Building for Excellence Bond Measure Nov. 5 2019

 What is a School Construction Bond Measure?

 School Construction Bond measures are the way school districts in Washington State fund new school construction and large building repairs and renovations.
-State law requires voters to approve these important local funding measures to allow local schools to be renovated, rebuild, or for needed large-scale maintenance work.
+State law requires voters to approve these important local funding measures to allow local schools to renovate or rebuild schools, or for needed large-scale maintenance work.
+The state does not provide funding for this school work: voters must approve School Construction Bond measures for this work to be done.

 What projects are included in this School Construction Bond?